CDSoft/luax/doc/fs.md

 Options:

+- `stat`: returns the list of stat results instead of just filenames
 - `reverse`: the list is built in a reverse order (suitable for recursive directory removal)
-- `links`: follow symbolic links
 - `cross`: walk across several devices
-- `func`: function applied to the current file or directory. `func` takes two parameters (path of the file or directory and the stat object returned by `fs.stat`) and returns a boolean (to continue or not walking recursively through the subdirectories) and a value (e.g. the name of the file) to be added to the listed returned by `walk`.
+- `func`: function applied to the current file or directory. `func` takes two parameters (path of the file or directory and the stat object returned by `fs.stat`) and returns a boolean (to continue or not walking recursively through the subdirectories) and the value to add to the list.

 ``` lua
 fs.with_tmpfile(f)